zydou/arti/doc/Errors.md

 There is additionally an unstable way to get more detailed information from an arti_client::Error.
 If you have enabled the "error-details" feature, you can call a detail() method, to access an inner ErrorDetail enum with a more specific breakdown of where the error occurred, how, and why.

 Using the "error-details" feature breaks your semver guarantees on the arti-client crate.
-If you ever need to do so, then possible one of us is mistaken: maybe we have made a mistake in designing Error or ErrorKind, or maybe there is a better way to do what you're trying to achieve.
+If you ever need to do so, then possibly one of us is mistaken: maybe we have made a mistake in designing Error or ErrorKind, or maybe there is a better way to do what you're trying to achieve.
 Please get in touch so that we can help figure out the best solution.

 We are making the arti_client::Error type opaque so that we have freedom to radically refactor ErrorDetail, as well as the Error types from other crates.
 We are exposing it behind a feature because we recognize that we will inevitably make some mistakes in our designs, and it's important to allow escape hatches for users with tricky needs.